 Grant Description:

-This project implements a suite of evidence-based programs built around Mind Matters, a school-based, youth resiliency program delivered during the normal school day.
-In addition, after-school programming (e.g., Active Parenting for caregivers, a 4-H Special Interest Club for youth, and community messaging around resiliency) will enhance family and community support and encourage inclusion among the participating youth.
-Previous projects using this model have demonstrated that through targeted positive youth development programs, individual participants experience an increase in protective factors and resilience (Constantine et al. 1999).
-The project will focus on youth in Scioto County, Ohio, that have faced significant childhood trauma from living in poverty and losing caregivers and family members to unintentional drug overdoses.
-Enhancing healthy life skills at such a critical time in their development will increase their chances to live healthy and productive lives.
-Our aim is to provide youth with critical protective factors at the school and community level in order to bolster resilience.
+This project implements a suite of evidence-based programs built around Mind Matters, a school-based program delivered during the normal school day that helps strengthen youth resilience.
+In addition, after-school programming (e.g., Active Parenting for caregivers, a 4-H special interest club for youth, and community messaging around resilience) will enhance family and community support.
+Previous projects using this model have demonstrated that, through positive youth development programs, participants experience increases in protective factors and resilience (Constantine et al., 1999).

 Contact(s):